 Doesn’t a Life Coach do what friends and family can do?

-Unlike most conversations with friends and family, sessions with a life coach are in total confidence, encourage your agenda alone, and are without judgment.
+In contrast, sessions with a Life Coach are in total confidence, encourage your agenda alone, and are without judgment.
 I will provide tools that allow you to draw more fully on the supportive exchange with your loved ones and to further strengthen your relationship with them.
 If I perceive a pattern of behavior that is holding you back I will let you know.

 Therapists work with people in crisis suffering from diagnosable conditions such as depression, anxiety, mania, etc. The focus is on healing the past and gaining insight by understanding “Why”.
 The therapist is the expert on a specific treatment protocol designed to reduce dysfunction and pathology.

-In training programs, the goals are defined by the mentor, usually based on their own experience in the field or a path they have already taken.
+With training or mentoring, the goals are defined by the expert, usually based on their own experience in the field with a path they have already taken.
 The focus is learning and performance rather than fulfillment and information is often general rather than specific to your unique situation.

 What does the lack of regulation in the industry mean when selecting services?

 At this time, there is no legal requirement for coaching credentials.
 In other words, anyone can call themselves a coach irrespective of training or industry experience.
-Life coaching processes are not yet common knowledge and often confused with sports training.
+Life coaching processes are beginning to become known, but are often confused with sports training.
 You should do your research as with any other purchase you make to find out what framework is being adopted for coaching.
-Those without life coach training may be adopting something more akin to consultation or mentoring.
+Those without life coach training may be adopting something more akin to consultation, training, or mentoring.